GouravBarnwal/Discord-Rag-Chatbot/README.md

 ## ✨ Features

-- 🔍 RAG-powered responses using local LLM (phi3:mini)
+- 🔍 RAG-powered responses using local LLM (tinyllama)
 - 🤖 Discord slash commands for easy interaction
 - 📄 Processes and indexes resume data from documents
 - 🚀 Local AI processing with Ollama